stefanomozart/dbrx/README.md

 ```

 If you provide and empty string as the parameter to the `SetupConn` function, it will atempt
-to create a dsn using envoronment variables, as follows:
+to create a dsn using environment variables, as follows:

 ```
 dsn = fmt.Sprintf(